obzehn/cscs_alps_daint/README.md

 #SBATCH --cpus-per-task 32
 srun -n 8 ${wrapper} -- gmx_mpi mdrun -pin on -ntomp 32 -npme 1 [...] -multidir dir1 dir2 dir3 dir4
 ```
 you should be able to run the same four simulations but with 2MPI processes per replica and 32OMP per process.
 This might work better but it is system dependent.
 Similarly, if the systems are large (>500k atoms), you might try to split one system on two GPUs and run two replicas per node.
 Given that the simulation time is quite limited, it is better to invest half an hour to fine tune the parameters of your sbatch file.
-You can do this “for free” if you request to run on the debug queue with the additional
+You can do this faster if you request to run on the debug queue with the additional
 ```
 #SBATCH --partition=debug
 ```
-Here you can run only one job at a time for max 30min, but generally there is no waiting time and it should not count towards your total simulation time usage.
+Here you can run only one job at a time for max 30min, but consequentially there is no long waiting time.
 Just test a few combinations of GPUs/MPI/OMP for your replicas on the debug queue and then submit to the normal queue (just take away the line specifying the debug partition).